 What form to use for Adjustment of Status?

-For an Adjustment of Status, you need to file Form I-485, Application to Register Permanent Residence or Adjust Status.
-You need to file this form with the U.S. Citizenship and Immigration Services (USCIS).
+For an Adjustment of Status, you need to file Form I-485, Application to Register Permanent Residence or Adjust Status with USCIS.

 Adjustment of Status Form I-485 Timeline

 The processing time for an Adjustment of Status application can take anywhere from 8-14 months if you are married to a U.S. citizen or 29-38 months if you are married to a permanent resident (Green Card holder).
 The main reason for the lengthy timeline is that you have to wait for the priority date to become current.
 The time to process an application also depends on the processing center where you have filed your application and their caseload.
 You can check USCIS’s processing times to get an idea of the time it will take at the processing center where you have filed.

 When the USCIS has to keep sending you requests for more evidence or supporting documents, the process gets delayed further.
 So, make sure that you send a completed application and include all the required supporting documents the first time itself.

 The Adjustment of Status fees depends on your age and whether or not you are filing with a parent.
 AOS fees are typically: